 If you’re seeking a super soft bed with doughy layers and a hugging sensation, the Nectar Luxe Hybrid is a good match.
 Falling at a 5.5 out of 10 on the firmness scale, this bed allows for tons of deep sinkage and contouring.
 But for people with scoliosis, I think some firmer support is required.
 While the bed does cushion the sensitive areas, we found a lack of proper spinal alignment.
 The extreme level of softness actually prevents pressure from being properly alleviated, earning just 3.5 stars overall for pressure relief.
 This is crucial for preventing pain in these sleepers, so we recommend a slightly firmer model.

 Our team of Sleepopolis expert testers has tested hundreds of the most popular mattresses on the market, allowing us to analyze our testing data and curate this list specifically for individuals with scoliosis.
-When rounding up these beds, I focused on four key categories — spinal alignment, pressure relief, firmness, and responsiveness.
+When rounding up these beds, I focused on three key categories — spinal alignment, pressure relief, and firmness.

 Spinal Alignment